alex-aridov/tic-tac-toe/README.md

 ### Summary:
 * The application works on the basis of heart beat.
-* When first successful synchronisation using heart beat is reached, instances determine who is the first to step, using double comparison
+* When first successful synchronisation using heart beat is reached, instances determine who is the first to step, using id comparison
 * Each beat application check if it should do next step
 * I suppose the only way to lose synchronization is connection fail
 * I suppose the only one instance can connect to this instance